 The decorative concrete industry is currently one of the fastest growing fields in the nation.
-Consequently, with more and more contractors entering the marketplace to meet the growing demand among architects and consumers alike, decorative concrete specialists must do more to market themselves — and in ways that differentiate themselves from the competition.
+Consequently, more contractors are entering the marketplace.
+To meet the growing demand among architects and consumers alike, decorative concrete specialists must do more to market themselves.

 Home & Garden Shows: A Must

 For the decorative concrete contractor just starting out, particularly those who wish to concentrate on the residential market, participation in a local home and garden show is an excellent way to get the word out about your work.
-Also effective are the various “Parade of Homes” exhibitions traditionally sponsored by local or regional chapters of the National Association of Home Builders (NAHB).
+Also effective are the various “Parade of Homes” exhibitions.
+These are traditionally sponsored by local or regional chapters of the National Association of Home Builders (NAHB).
 Events focusing on more specialized subcategories, like spa and pool deck installation, are worth considering, too.
-Those who attend these events are exactly the people you want to reach — builders, architects, designers and consumers who may be looking for a quality contractor, or are eager to know more about the relatively new world of decorative concrete.
+Those who attend these events are exactly the people you want to reach: Builders, architects, designers, and consumers.
+Some who may be looking for a quality contractor.
+Others might be eager to know more about the relatively new world of decorative concrete.